0xPolygonZero/r1cs/README.md

 An R1CS gadget is comprised of an R1CS instance and a witness generator which, given certain inputs, generates a complete witness which satisfies the instance.

+## Types

+A `Wire` represents an element of a witness vector in an R1CS instance.
+There are two kinds of wires: input wires and generated wires.
+This library does not have a notion of output wires; the output of a gadget is the entire witness vector.

+An `Expression` is a linear combination of wires.

+A `BooleanWire` is a `Wire` which has been constrained in such a way that it can only equal 0 or 1.
+Similarly, `BooleanExpression` is an `Expression` which has been constrained to be binary.

+A `BinaryWire` is a vector of `BooleanWire`s.
+Similarly, a `BinaryExpression` is a vector of `BooleanExpression`s.

 ## Basic example

 Here's a simple gadget which computes the cube of a field element: